cluster2600/BTC_BOT/README.md

 - **Financial Risks:**
   High-frequency trading on leveraged markets carries significant risks.
 This project should only be used after thorough validation and a complete understanding of the associated risks.

+## Merging Process

+This project has been merged with another project focused on model training and evaluation.
+The integration includes:
+- Consolidation of configuration files to unify settings.
+- Integration of model training scripts into the trading bot's workflow.
+- Unification of dependencies in a single `requirements.txt` file.
+- Resolution of overlapping functionalities and dependencies.
+- Comprehensive documentation updates to reflect the merged project.

 ## License

 This project is distributed under the MIT license.
 See the LICENSE file for more information.

 ## Contact

-For any questions or suggestions, please open an issue in the repository or contact me directly.
+For any questions or suggestions, please open an issue in the repository or contact Maxime Grenu directly.

 **Note:** This project is intended for learning and experimentation.
 The author disclaims any liability for improper use.